jbigorra/code-forensics-ui/README.md

 **Note: code-maat is a tool that does a code-forensics analysis on a git repository and outputs CSV files containing the necessary data to be visualised.**

-# Table of Contents

-# Simple setup

-No NPM modules required, just open the `index.html` with vscode live server or similar tool.

 # Get started

 Install the dependencies: